 1. Don't tear yourself down in your comments, summary, etc. Some constructive complaints are fine, but don't write things like "I suck at summaries!!"
 I guarantee people will be less inclined to read your story with an intro like that.
 Let your work stand for itself; use the author's notes to flesh things out, ask questions, etc. I've found that's a great way to engage readers.

 2. Watch the grammar and spelling.
 One or two mistakes is okay and understandable, but when the number starts getting up there, it just becomes a hassle to read and so people just don't.
 It's easier said than done withouta a beta - I myself don't have one, and often find mistakes in published stories.
 The best way to avoid this, I've found, is to read your story out loud to yourself and make changes and you find them.

 3. Continuity, continuity, continuity.
 Don't break it with small things like, if she's wearing a skirt one minute, she can't be wearing pants the next, and certainly don't break it with big plot twists.
 This happens naturally, as you forget what you said before, or even more likely, you made a change, but forgot to do it everywhere.
 Happens all the time to good writers.
-So before posting more of your story, if you can't remember, go back and reread your work - even try doing it aloud.
-This will also help with typos, grammar, and spelling.
+So before posting more of your story, if you can't remember, go back and reread your work - again, you can even try doing it aloud.

 I'm an extrovert.